Rocket (Marvel Cinematic Universe): Facing Ego

 Two months later, Rocket and the Guardians are hired by the Sovereign to fight off an alien attacking their valuable batteries, in exchange for Nebula.
 Annoyed by the arrogance of the Sovereign, Rocket steals some of their batteries, leading the Sovereign fleet to chase and attack the Guardians' ship.
 They crash land on a planet, where Quill meets his father, revealed to be Ego, a primordial Celestial who manifests a human avatar that allows him to interact with other races.
 Quill, Gamora, and Drax go with Ego to his planet while Rocket and Groot stay behind to watch Nebula and repair the ship.
 Ravagers arrive searching for Quill and, after a fight, capture Rocket and Groot and free Nebula.
 The Ravagers mutiny against their leader, Yondu, and aboard the Ravager ship, Rocket and Yondu plot their escape, eventually destroying most of the Ravager vessel except for a breakaway quarter, called the Quadrant, in which they travel to Ego.
 They learn that Ego is an evil living planet intent on dominating the universe.
 Quill keeps Ego occupied in combat with his newfound Celestial powers until Rocket is able to assemble a bomb, which the baby Groot places in Ego's brain.
-Later, Rocket and the rest of the Guardians hold a funeral for Yondu.
+Later, Rocket and the rest of the Guardians, including new member Mantis, hold a funeral for Yondu.

 Sometime later, Rocket hears an explosion in the Quadrant and investigates, finding Groot.
 Rocket finds himself unable to stay mad when Groot gives Rocket an artistic drawing he made of the Guardians.
 Rocket is then almost sucked out of the ship before Groot saves him.
 (Note: As depicted in the I Am Groot short "Magnum Opus".)